Current version: 25.3.1 - October 2025

 If your Microsoft 365 data has been backed up, you will see the following screen:

-Note: If you do not see a Microsoft Exchange tile with a Recovery button, let your System Administrator know.
+Note: If you do not see a Microsoft tile with a Recovery button, let your System Administrator know.

 Selective Recovery